emielvdveen/ALCharacter/README.md

 Please download and install the Cocos2D framework: https://github.com/cocos2d/cocos2d-iphone

-Copy the necessary in the Example/Libs folder.
+Copy the necessary files in the Example/Libs folder.

 ## License ##